Solex 30 PICT/2 Carburetor Adjustment

 is very common to see the 009 distributor being used as a replacement

 for the original vacuum distributors (which can be hard to find),

-but you should note that the 009 was never developed for the beetle,
+but you should note that the 009 was originally designed to work with industrial VW

-and was never used on beetles by VW.
+and they were never used on beetles by VW.
 They do work, but not as

 well as the appropriate vacuum distributor - often leading to

 flat spots on acceleration, and a lack of 'pick-up'.
 Because they

 have a lower maximum advance amount compared to vacuum distributors